 Jan 10Two PIII studies, MARINE and ANCHOR, started in Dec 09: Estimated completion dates: Dec 11, MARINE, Jul 11, ANCHOR .

 May 09PIII study planned for mid-2009, at sites in America, EU, India and S. Africa (2)

 Phospholipase A2 inhibitor, a prescription grade omega-3 fatty acid

 Hypertriglyceridemia may be caused by genetic defects (primary causes) or, more commonly, secondary causes such as obesity, alcohol consumption, diabetes mellitus, hypothyroidism or drug-induced.
-Mild hypertriglyceridemia is often asymptomatic.
-Severe primary hypertriglyceridemia (triglyceride level > 10.0 mmol/L) can be associated with abdominal pain, pancreatitis, difficulties with short-term memory & flushing with alcohol .
+Two thirds of the UK population have a serum cholesterol level greater than 5.2 mmol/L .

 Reduction of cardiovascular risk in high-risk patients with elevated triglycerides

 Nov 21Analysis of PIII REDUCE-IT study (NCT01492361; n=8179) of statin-treated patients with elevated triglycerides who had CVD or diabetes and one additional risk factor found icosapent ethyl reduced the primary and secondary composite endpoints across a range of eGFR categories .